labrocadabro/communitytaught/README.md

 A comprehensive tracker for 100Devs classes and homework.

+## CONTRIBUTING

+If you'd like to work on this project, please see the contributing guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.****

+I built the website without really taking collaboration into account and the project needs some work in terms of both documentation and processes.
+I am in the process of getting that built out, but in the meantime, here are the basic steps to get the project up and running locally:

+- fork the repository
+- create a MongoDB database locally or on Atlas
+- import the class and homework data into your database (see the /data folder)
+- rename example.env to .env and add your credentials (.gitignore will ignore the .env so your credentials won't get pushed to Github)
+- Set up mailhog if you are using email and password login

 **Live website:** [CommunityTaught.org](https://communitytaught.org/)

 ![Preview of CommunityTaught.org](https://communitytaught.org/img/resources/communitytaught-preview.png)

-## CONTRIBUTING

-If you'd like to work on this project, please see the contributing guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## How It's Made